hwsamuel/MedSpider/README.md

 ### Overview

-MedSpiders is a collection of scripts that help with web scraping tasks in order to gather online conversations from health forums.
-MedSpiders targets the following listed online forums, which are categorized by the type of interaction between **Patients (P)** and **Medics (M)**.
+MedSpider is a collection of scripts that help with web scraping tasks in order to gather online conversations from health forums.
+MedSpider targets the following listed online forums, which are categorized by the type of interaction between **Patients (P)** and **Medics (M)**.

 ### General Requirements